csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## June 1
+Finished the loops page, and while I don't know how well I can do all those things from "scratch", I was able to understand them pretty well at the end.

+On to functions now!

 ## May 31
 Starting to be able to figure out what some programs are doing (slowly) without running them, and only following through the syntax.
 This is a minor victory, but it fees pretty neat since I don't think that I could do this (at least not as well) a few months ago.